robhrt7/backbase-widget-dependencies-proposal/README.md

 #### Managing same dependencies

-Our special script will use native bower API, to run each install, and if during installation, bower will notice same dependencies, it will merge it, and if there will be version conflicts, you will get prompted with options to choose:
+During installation, if bower will notice same dependencies, it will merge it, and if there will be version conflicts, you will get prompted with options to choose:

 * Use latest version of dependency
 * Use selected version